daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Setup

-We will use synthesised data of electric current for an engine working in a batch process manufacturing line.
-See one of our previous posts, [Applying OPP Principles to Manufacturing Analytics Testing Data Generation](https://zhenev.github.io/2022-08-06-opp-real-world-data-generation/), for more details.
-Our dataset includes minutely data for the period August 06 to September 07, 2022:
+In what follows, I will use synthesised data of electric current for an engine working in a batch process manufacturing line.
+See one of the previous blog posts, [Applying OPP Principles to Manufacturing Analytics Testing Data Generation](https://zhenev.github.io/2022-08-06-opp-real-world-data-generation/), for more details.
+The dataset includes minutely data for the period August 06 to September 07, 2022:

 <div id="myDiv_v1"></div>
 <script>